emilyschussheim/tippy/README.md

 Describe any challenges encountered while building the app.

+It was complicated for me to submit and use github!
+I haven't used it a lot already.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

+    Icon is a google image

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library